CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance_PHP/module_advanced_php.md

 ### Object-Relational Mapping

 #### What is an ORM?
 What are the benefits, when to use?
+`ORM (Object-Relational Mapping)` is a technique that connects the rich objects of an application to tables in a relational database management system.
+Using an ORM, you can interact with your database using your programming language rather than SQL.

+Benefits:

+ - `Abstraction`: ORM provides a high-level abstraction over low-level database interactions, allowing developers to work with objects rather than SQL queries.
+ - `Productivity`: Reduces the amount of handwritten SQL and database access code, speeding up development.
+ - `Maintainability`: Business logic and database communications are decoupled, making the codebase more maintainable.
+ - `DRY Principle`: ORM promotes reusability of the model definition, avoiding redundancy.
+ - `Data Integrity`: With ORM, you leverage the programming language's features like inheritance and data validation to ensure integrity.

+When to Use:

+ - When you need to map complex object models to a database.
+ - Rapid application development where speed is crucial.
+ - Projects where code clarity and maintainability are a priority.

 #### What is Eloquent?
 What are the advantages, limitations?
+`Eloquent` is Laravel's implementation of the Active Record ORM pattern.
+It allows each database table to have a corresponding "Model" which is used to interact with that table.

+Advantages:

+ - `Active Record Implementation`: Simplifies data manipulation.
+ - `Relationship Mapping`: Eloquent makes it easier to define relationships between different data models.
+ - `Elegant Syntax`: Provides a more readable code base and reduces boilerplate code.
+ - `Automatic Pagination`: Simplifies the task of implementing pagination.
+ - `Events and Observers`: Allows hooking into model lifecycle events.

+Limitations:

+ - `Learning Curve`: Understanding Active Record and Eloquent's features can be challenging for beginners.
+ - `Overhead`: For very simple queries, Eloquent can be overkill, and raw SQL might be faster.
+ - `Complex Queries`: Extremely complex SQL might need to be written in raw queries if Eloquent cannot handle it elegantly.

 #### What is the difference between PDO and Eloquent?
 Which are the advantages and disadvantages of each?
+`PDO (PHP Data Objects)`: A database access layer providing a uniform method of access to multiple databases.

+Advantages:
+ - Raw SQL: Offers the ability to use raw SQL for complex queries.
+ - Flexibility: Can interact with any database that has a PDO driver.
+ - Lightweight: Less overhead compared to an ORM.

+Disadvantages:
+ - Verbosity: More code to write for CRUD operations and managing relationships.
+ - No ORM Features: Lacks the advanced features of an ORM, like Active Record, relationship management, etc.

+`Eloquent`: An ORM: Offers an Active Record implementation for working with your database.

+Advantages:
+ - Syntax: Elegant and more readable syntax for database operations.
+ - ORM Features: Provides features like soft deletes, mutators, accessors, and relationship management.
+ - Integration: Deeply integrated with Laravel, offering a seamless development experience.

+Disadvantages:
+ - Overhead: Additional overhead compared to raw PDO, especially for simple queries.
+ - Complexity: Some very complex queries can be harder to express in Eloquent compared to raw SQL.

 #### What are migrations?
 Why are they important?
+`Migrations` are like version control for your database, allowing you to modify and share the application's database schema definition.
+They're typically paired with Laravel's schema builder to easily build the application's database schema.

+Importance:

+ - Track Changes: Maintain a history of changes to the database schema.
+ - Collaboration: Facilitate team collaboration, ensuring everyone has the same database structure.
+ - Deployment: Simplify the deployment process by ensuring that migrations can be run in different environments to create consistent database schema.

 #### What are seeders?
+`Seeders` in Laravel are classes that allow you to populate your database with sample or placeholder data.
+They are extremely useful during development and for automated testing.

+ - You can define how the data is generated and then populate the database with these data sets efficiently.
+ - They can be re-executed multiple times to refresh the database with the same data, which is especially useful for testing and developing.

 #### Name 3 aggregate methods provided by the query builder in Laravel.
 What can they do for you?
+`count()`: Returns the number of records in a table.
+ - Useful for determining the size of a given dataset or table.

+`max('column')`: Finds the maximum value in a specified column.
+ - Handy for finding high scores, maximum values, or latest dates.

+`sum('column')`: Calculates the total for a given column.
+ - Essential for financial calculations, statistics, or aggregating values.

 #### What is a Model Observer?
+`Model Observers` in Laravel allow you to group event listener logic for a model into a single class.
+These listeners respond to various lifecycle events of models, such as created, updated, deleted, etc.
+ - They are ideal for keeping your model's code clean and focusing on business logic by extracting behavioral responses to model events into their own classes.

 #### How would you define Eloquent Collections?
+`Eloquent Collections` are Laravel's custom extension of the base Illuminate support collection class.
+When you retrieve records from the database using Eloquent, the result is returned in an Eloquent Collection instance.
+ - Provides a plethora of helpful methods for interacting with your data set, such as transformations and value retrieval methods.
+Allows method chaining to fluently manipulate the underlying array of Eloquent models.

 #### What are Polymorphic Relationships?
+`Polymorphic Relationships` allow a model to belong to more than one other model on a single association.
+Consider a scenario where you have a `Photo` model that might be linked to either a `User` or a `Post` model.
+ - Eloquent can manage these relationships where a single table (e.g., `photos`) holds links to a `User` or a `Post` through a single association.
+ - You achieve this by having an `imageable_id` and `imageable_type` in the `photos` table.
+The `_id` field relates to the `User` or `Post`, and the `_type` field stores the class name of the parent model.